 (4) For the purposes of the Criminal Appeals Act 2004 section 17 or 28(2), a Form 1 filed in accordance with this rule is to be taken to be an application for leave to appeal.

-(5) In a criminal appeal the appellant, when preparing the grounds of appeal for the appellant’s case under rule 32, may amend or omit any of the draft grounds of appeal in the appellant’s Form 1, and may include additional grounds of appeal.
+(5) When preparing the grounds of appeal for the “Appellant’s case” under rule 32, the appellant may amend or omit any of the draft grounds of appeal in the appellant’s Form 1, and may include additional grounds of appeal.

-(6) Any document filed under this rule must be served on the respondent personally but, if the appellant is in custody, it may be served on the respondent by post, fax or email.

-(7) As soon as practicable after serving the respondent the appellant must file a Form 3 (Service certificate).
+[(6), (7) deleted]

 (8) This rule does not affect the operation of the Criminal Appeals Act 2004 section 28.

 [Rule 28 amended: SL 2022/60 r.
 16; SL 2022/74 r.
-18.]

-29. Civil appeal, how to commence

-(1) To —

-(a) commence a civil appeal (including an appeal that requires leave to appeal) within time; or
+18; SL 2022/209 r.
+10.]

+28A.
+Commencing appeal under Criminal Appeals Act 2004 Part 3A

+(1) To commence an appeal under the Criminal Appeals Act 2004 Part 3A the appellant must file —

+(a) a Form 1A; and

+(b) an affidavit containing the information set out in subrule (2); and

+(c) the “Appellant’s case” in accordance with rule 32.

+(2) For the purposes of subrule (1)(b), the information is as follows —

+(a) details of all previous appeals against the conviction;

+(b) a statement of the issues in dispute at the trial, with reference to that part of the trial transcript which shows those issues to be in dispute;

+(c) the alleged evidence relating to the offence the subject of the conviction that is to be relied on in the appeal;

+(d) whether the evidence set out in accordance with paragraph (c) is alleged to be fresh and compelling, or new and compelling;

+(e) an explanation as to why the alleged evidence that is to be relied on in the appeal was not tendered during the trial or during any previous appeal;

+(f) when the appellant, and any legal practitioner representing the appellant, became aware of the alleged evidence that is to be relied on in the appeal;

+(g) if the evidence is alleged to be fresh and compelling — details, if any, of alleged negligence or incompetence of the legal practitioner representing the appellant at the trial;

+(h) a statement of information or belief as to whether, with the exercise of reasonable diligence, the alleged evidence could have been tendered at the trial.

+(3) A Form 1A may be filed together with an application, made in accordance with rule 44, for an interim order.

+(4) For the purposes of the Criminal Appeals Act 2004 section 35G(2), a Form 1A filed in accordance with this rule is taken to be an application for leave to appeal.

+[Rule 28A inserted: SL 2022/209 r.
+11.]

+29. Commencing civil appeal
-(b) apply for an extension of time within which to commence a civil appeal (including an appeal that requires leave to appeal),

-the appellant must file and then serve —
+(1) To commence a civil appeal, or to apply for an extension of time within which to commence a civil appeal, the appellant must file —

-(c) a Form 2; and
+(a) a Form 2; and

-(d) any document required by subrule (2).
+(b) any document required by subrule (2).

 (2) If the Form 2 says that an extension of time within which to commence the appeal is needed, the form must be filed with an affidavit by the applicant or the applicant’s legal practitioner or both explaining why the appeal was not commenced within time.